DeathcoinOfficial/Deathcoin/index.md

 ![images](https://pbs.twimg.com/media/EfH5EyUXkAA5Jse.png)

 ### What is Deathcoin
 Deathcoin is a technology that united all investors who have been involved in scam and ponzi projects.
 These investors usually never learn.
-The community has built a booming digital economy, bold new ways for creators to hedge against scams online, and so much more.
-It's open to everyone, wherever you are in the world – all you need is the internet.

 ``Fool me once shame on you!
 Fool me twice?``